Milswanca/VertexAnimationDocumentation/docs/va-asset-collection.md

 # UVAAssetCollection

 The VA Asset Collection is the core asset type in the Vertex Animation Toolset that manages and stores all data required for vertex animations.
 It serves as a container that holds meshes, animations, and their associated data.

 ![VA Asset Collection](assets/vaassetcollection.jpg){width="20%" style="margin-top: 10px;"}

 For step-by-step instructions on creating a VA Asset Collection, see our [Quick Start Guide](quick-start.md).
+To understand how VA Asset Collections fit into the overall workflow, check out the [Workflow Overview](workflow-overview.md).